 British researcher Aubrey de Grey is one of the several scientists who have regarded aging as a form of disease.
 His research interest centers on an approach called “Strategies for Engineered Negligible Senescence,” and it involves identifying the different biological components and mechanisms that cause human tissue to age, and designing remedies for each of them.
 Accordingly, doing so will stall disease and push back death.

-Nevertheless, to better understand why several scientists consider aging as a disease, it is important to understand its definition from a biological perspective and how it correlates with the emergence of age-related diseases.
+However, despite its criticism, the distinguished journal publication considers de Grey as a “man of ideas” who is committed to transforming the meaning of humanity.
+Nevertheless, to better understand why several scientists consider aging as a disease, it is important to understand its definition from a scientific underpinning and biological perspective and how it is related to the emergence of so-called age-related diseases.

 Exploring the Different Definitions of Aging

 Considering aging as a disease means perceiving it as a cause rather than an offshoot of another cause.
 G. A. Burton defines aging within the box of cellular senescence, which by definition, is the irreversible growth arrest of individual mitotic cells.
-He further noted that such growth arrest contributes to the development or progression of several diseases.
+He further noted that this growth arrest contributes to the development or progression of several diseases.

 A literature review by Teresa Nicoli and Linda Partridge also explains why aging is a risk factor for disease.
 Accordingly, insulin signaling pathways, nutrient-sensing pathways, mitochondrial activity, DNA damage response, and telomere limits are biological processes associated with aging.
 However, these processes also play a prominent role in disease development.

-Ongoing Research on Finding Cure for Aging
+Ongoing Research on Finding a Cure for Aging

-A literature review by Celine Lafontaine mentioned several regenerative medicine techniques aimed at combating the side shoots of aging.
+The findings of Kenyon are somehow similar to the research of neuroscientist Stephen Ginsberg who has established the link between diets that are high in carbohydrates and age-related cognitive impairments like dementia.
+A literature review by Celine Lafontaine also mentioned several regenerative medicine techniques aimed at combating the side shoots of aging.
 For instance, gene therapies are useful for manufacturing replacement tissues or for reengineering the human body.

 FURTHER READINGS AND REFERENCES

-• Burton, D. G. A. 2008.
+- Burton, D. G. A. 2008.
 “Cellular Senescence, Aging, and Disease.”
 AGE.
 31(1): 1-9.
 DOI: 1007/s11357-008-9075-y

-• Lafontaine, C. 2009.
+- Lafontaine, C. 2009.
 “Regenerative Medicine’s Immortal Body: From the Fight Against Aging to the Extension of Longevity.”
 Body & Society.
 15(4): 53-71.
 DOI: 1177/1357034×09347223

-• Lee, S. J., Murphy, C. T., and Kenyon, C. 2009.
+- Lee, S. J., Murphy, C. T., and Kenyon, C. 2009.
 “Glucose Shortens the Life Span of C. elegans by Downregulating DAF-16/FOXO Activity and Aquaporin Gene Expression.”
 Cell Metabolism.
 10(5): 379-391.
 DOI: 1016/j.cmet.2009.10.003

-• Niccoli, T. and Partridge, L. 2012.
+- Niccoli, T. and Partridge, L. 2012.
 “Ageing as a Risk Factor for Disease.”
 Current Biology.
 22(17): R741-R752.
 DOI: 1016/j.cub.2012.07.024